Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 It is not a general-purpose cryptography library.

-It is a focused, application-layer utility designed to be boring, predictable, and interoperable.
+It is a focused, application-layer utility designed to be boring and predictable.

 Quickstart